Why do I need a chemical boiler flush?

 If your radiator is cold even though the heating is on, then we recommend a chemical flush - over time debris can build up in your central heating system which impacts the energy efficiency of the system.

-A chemical flush is a standard process that is usually conducted when a new boiler has been installed.
-It removes rust and debris inside your system that helps clean your boiler, pipes and radiators which causes heated water to flow through more easily and efficiently.
+A chemical boiler flush is a standard process that is usually conducted when a new boiler has been installed.
+It removes rust & debris inside your system that helps clean your boiler, pipes & radiators - which helps hot water to flow more easily & efficiently.

 Benefits of a chemical flush

-A chemical flush will clean out the build-up of debris in your central heating system.
-This helps to boost the efficiency of your heating, protects from rust & scale build-up and increases the lifespan of your boiler - helping to save money in the long term.
+A boiler flush will clean out the build-up of debris in your central heating system.
+This helps to boost the efficiency of your heating, protects from rust & scale build-up and increases the lifespan of your boiler, helping to save money in the long term.

 The reduction of corrosion and blockages means that there is less likely to be any damage to individual parts, so you should have warmer radiators and a quieter system – basically, it’s like having a brand-new energy-efficient system.

-How often should I have a chemical flush?
+How often should I have a boiler flush?